HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

 ### Installing World Map Node

-1. Click on the menu top-right of Node-RED (the three lines).
+1. Click on the menu top-right of Node-RED (the three horizontal lines).
 2. Click "Manage Palette".
 This opens up the window for managing the user settings on the Palette tab.
 ![Manage Palette](../images/nodered_contacts/palette.png)
 3. Click on the "Install" tab.